tannerjared/DeepBrainNet/DBNpreproc/README.md

 This Docker container will automatically preprocess T1-weighted images as preparation for DeepBrainNet calculation.
+At its core, it is a container with both ANTs and FSL.
+As such, it has the ability to be used for many processing pipelines.
+You are welcome to update the
+`ENTRYPOINT ["/opt/app/script/automate_preprocessing.sh"]` part in the Dockerfile to be more generic.

+You can also run the Docker container like this to get an interactive bash terminal.
+You'd have access to ANTS and FSL command line tools.

+`docker run -it --entrypoint /bin/bash jjtanner/dbn-preproc:latest`

 **This container does not (yet) work on Apple Silicon.
 The DeepBrainNet container does but this is so far AMD/X86 only.**